twbs/bootstrap/docs/layout/grid.md

 ### Example: Mobile and desktop

 Don't want your columns to simply stack in smaller devices?
-Use the extra small and medium device grid classes by adding `.col-xs-*` and `.col-md-*` to your columns.
+Use the extra small and medium device grid classes by adding `.col-*` and `.col-md-*` to your columns.
 See the example below for a better idea of how it all works.

 <div class="bd-example-row">
 {% example html %}